The Stereotypical Travel Bucket List

 London is one of the world's leading tourism destinations, and the city is home to an array of famous tourist attractions.
 The city attracted 19.1 million international visitors in 2016, making it one of the world's most visited in terms of international visits.

-For the third year running, Bangkok is the most popular city for the international traveler.
+For the third year running, Bangkok, Thailand is the most popular city for the international traveler.
 It has a great mix of rich history and modern amenities.
 It's absolutely beautiful.
-Plus it's popular for all of us budget travellers; you can quit your job and move to Bangkok right now and odds are you will survive off your savings for many months.
+Plus it's popular for all of us budget travellers! you can quit your job and move to Bangkok right now and odds are you will survive off your savings for many months.

 According to Mastercard's Global Destination Cities Index, the Thai capital had 21.5 million visitors who stayed at least one night in 2016.
 By comparison, London had 19.9 million overnight visitors last year while Paris had 18 million.